 Caring and Spending Time

-Thinking about what will happen to a loved one’s body after they die can be something that people find it had to think about.
+Thinking about what will happen to a person’s body after they die can be something that people find it had to think about.
 Furthermore, deciding whether you would like to spend time with someone after they have died can be daunting.

 We would suggest that you do what feels natural to you, and try not to be too influenced by what other people feel you should do.
 It is entirely possible that you may change your mind about what you want during the funeral planning process and there are very few decisions that need to be made instantly.

 Collection and Care of the body

-When you contact us, we will discuss with you what your wishes are in relation to the collection of the body.
+When you contact us, we will discuss with you what your wishes are in relation to the collection of the person’s body.
 Whilst many opt for the person to be collected from home immediately, you may choose to have the person who has died to remain with you.
 Furthermore, you may wish for the body brought to Full Circle Funerals for cleaning and dressing, and then be returned to your home prior to the funeral service.
 Whatever you choose, we suggest you do contact us and we can provide support as you may need it.

 You may wish for the person who has died to be dressed in their own clothing, in comfortable clothes, full suit or their favourite outfit.
 Alternatively you may wish for them to remain in the clothes they died in or we could provide a gown.

-We believe it is important you know that you can be involved in washing and dressing your loved one before they are laid to rest, if it is what you want.
+We believe it is important you know that you can be involved in washing and dressing the person that has died if it is what you want.
 Some people find this meaningful, especially if they were providing personal care for the person towards the end of their lives.

 We also understand that there are some cultures where specific rituals must be honoured (maybe by specific members of the community or by a specific gender).
 Full Circle Funerals will facilitate, where possible, any cultural needs where they are made known.